How to Bid on Landscaping Jobs

 Introduction and Company Overview

-Start with an introduction to your company.
-Mention your experience, qualifications, and specific skills about the project; for example, you may have used environmentally friendly landscaping or may have had experience working with a particular type of plant.
+Begin with an introduction about your company.
+Include the experience you have, the qualifications, and specific skills concerning the project; for example, you may have had experience working with a specific type of plant, or you may have used eco-friendly landscaping.

 Then, provide the client with credibility through examples or testaments from previous projects to show you know what you are doing.